thekkedam/dd/README.md

 1. IPv6, https support and made faster by [CloudFlare](https://www.cloudflare.com/).
 1. Images are served by [RawGit](http://rawgit.com/).

-# Quick start
+## Run dd.thekkedam.org

-1. Use Git to clone this repo  git clone https://github.com/thekkedam/dd.git
+1. Use Git to clone this repo  `git clone https://github.com/thekkedam/dd.git`
-1. run git submodule update --init --recursive
+1. run `git submodule update --init --recursive` to get submodules
 1. Make sure you have [Jekyll](http://jekyllrb.com/docs/installation/) installed
-1. Update all data under _data _config.yml
+1. Update all data under `_data` and `_config.yml`
-1. run ./build -u to update all required packages
+1. run `./build -u` to update all required packages
-1. run ./build -r to run the site
+1. run `./build -r` to run the site
 1. To test: `http://localhost:4000`
-1. run ./update to update git
+1. run `./update` to update git

 See the [Jekyll](http://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/)
 documentation for more info.

-# Technologies
+## Technologies

 1. Built with [Jekyll](http://jekyllrb.com/).
 This website is completely static and I use basic HTML or Markdown for everything.